Elmore County

 Welcome!

-Elmore County IDGenWeb is a free genealogical site about the history of the county.
-We hope you find helpful clues for your research of Elmore county ancestors.
+Elmore County IDGenWeb is a free genealogical site about the history of the Idaho county.
+It is a member of IDGenWeb, which is a member of USGenWeb®.
+We hope you find helpful clues for your research of Elmore County ancestors.

 Are you familiar with the area?
 Do you have a family tree connection to the area?
 Please consider contributing your pieces of Elmore County family history.
 Corrections, updates, and additions to this site are always welcome.
 Our combined efforts can make this a great site for all who visit!